hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 ## Prepare the Teams app project

-Begin by segregating the source code for the tab (or bot) into its own subfolder.
+Begin by separating the source code for the tab (or bot) into its own subfolder.
 These instructions assume that the project initially has the following structure:

 ```
 |-- .vscode/